-The national infrastructure planning website provides statutory information regarding national infrastructure projects located in England and Wales.
+The National Infrastructure Planning website provides information regarding Nationally Significant Infrastructure Projects located in England and Wales.

-This website lists all projects that meet the thresholds set out in Part 3 of the Planning Act 2008, and where:
+This website lists all projects that meet the thresholds set out in Part 3 of the Planning Act 2008 (PA2008), or that have been directed into the process under section 35 of the PA2008, where:

-- a developer has formally notified the Planning Inspectorate of an intended application submission, or
+- an applicant has notified the Planning Inspectorate of an intended application for development consent;

-- an application has been made and is undergoing the development consent process, or
+- an application has been made and is going through the development consent process; or

 - an application has been decided.

-If a project is withdrawn by a developer the project page will be available for:
+If a project is withdrawn by an applicant the project page will be available for:

 - three months following the date of withdrawal if no application was received; or

 - one year following date of withdrawal if an application was received.

 After these timescales, the project page will be removed from the website.